-Equal Pay Lawyers Los Angeles & San Diego
+Equal Pay Lawyers in Los Angeles & San Diego

 If you feel that your employer discriminates in pay on account of gender, please contact the equal pay lawyers at Rastegar Law Group for a free and confidential consultation.
 There is no fee unless and until we obtain recovery a for you.